makeasnek/ScienceStatsFaucet/readme.md

 Extendability: One could conceivably extend this faucet to distribute other coins such as Etica.
 All that would be needed is to:
  - Establish an exchange rate between GRC and chosen coin
- - Write code to send the tx via that coin's wallet or via RPC to remote note like Metamask does.
+ - Write code to send the tx via that coin's wallet or via RPC to remote node like Metamask does.

 ## To run your own faucet
  - You must have localhost access to a Gridcoin wallet's RPC port and access to a redis server